neuvector/docs/user/pages/02.deploying/06.awsmarketplace/docs.md

 #### Multi-cluster Usage Billing
 To be able to aggregate the node counts from multiple clusters in order to take advantage of volume discounts, the clusters must have been configured for Multi-cluster federation as described in the NeuVector [docs](https://open-docs.neuvector.com/navigation/multicluster).
 NeuVector on the Primary cluster MUST have been deployed through the AWS Marketplace, with the billing adapter installed in the primary cluster, in order to be able to report the primary and all downstream remote cluster node counts.
 Do not deploy NeuVector through the marketplace on downstream remote clusters.
 Use standard deployment methods (Helm, Operator, kubectl etc) described in the NeuVector [docs](https://open-docs.neuvector.com/deploying) on remote clusters.

-#### Enabling PAYG Billing for Existing NeuVector Clusters
+#### Enabling PAYG NeuVector Prime Billing for Existing NeuVector Clusters

-There are several options to enable PAYG billing on existing NeuVector clusters.
+There are several options to enable NeuVector Prime billing on existing NeuVector clusters.
 - Option 1: The existing cluster must be on a supported PAYG platform.
 Backup the NeuVector configuration of the existing cluster, remove the NeuVector deployment, then deploy NeuVector through the AWS marketplace.
 After successful deployment, import the backup configuration.
 Note: It is recommended that the existing cluster be running version NeuVector 5.2.0 or later before the backup and removal.
 For Helm based deployments, this is a sample Helm upgrade command (replacing account ID, IAM role name, previous helm version values file etc):
 ```
 helm upgrade -n neuvector neuvector  oci://709825985650.dkr.ecr.us-east-1.amazonaws.com/suse/neuvector-csp-billing-adapter-llc/core --version 2.4.30002023052201 --create-namespace \